telliott99/MyMath/integration/gauss-again.rst

-.. _gauss again:
+.. _gauss-again:

 ###########
 Gauss again
 ###########

-In this short write-up I want to take a very quick look at double integrals.
+In this section I want to take a very quick look at double integrals.
 The basic principle of calculus of several variables is that we look at the effect of small changes in *one variable at a time*.
 So we write

 .. math::